Indian PM to lay foundation of temple at razed mosque site

 Indian PM to lay foundation of temple at razed mosque siteNew

 AYODHYA, India (AP) — The coronavirus is restricting a large crowd, but Hindus were joyful before Prime Minister Narendra Modi breaks ground on a long-awaited temple of their most revered god Ram at the site of a demolished 16th century mosque in northern India.
-Ayodhya city has been turned into a fortress with roads barricaded and paramilitary soldiers guarding the city.
+Modi arrived in late morning in Ayodhya city, where streets are barricaded and paramilitary soldiers are standing guard.
 All shops and businesses are closed.
-Only 175 guests were invited to the ceremony scheduled around noon where Modi will lay a silver brick to symbolize the start of construction of the temple.
+Only 175 guests were invited to the ceremony where Modi will lay a silver brick to symbolize the start of construction of the temple.